 This is why some places around the world celebrate Eid on a different day than others.
 Even some groups of Muslims within the same region celebrate it according to their beliefs (sighting of the moon in their area vs. accepting the sighting of the moon in another country, usually Saudi Arabia).

-Eid-al-Adha 2017 is to be celebrated on either Friday, the 1st of September, 2017 OR Saturday, the 2nd of September, 2017.
+Eid-al-Adha 2022 is to be celebrated on either Saturday, the 9th of July, 2022 OR Sunday, the 10th of July, 2022.
 It will begin after sunset of the previous day and end at sunset the day of.